dsh2dsh/miniflux/README.md

 * Mark entries as read when scrolled.

-  This new option is disabled by default and can be enabled in user settings.

 * Don't trust HTTP headers `X-Forwarded-For` and `X-Real-IP` by default.

   Parse them only if request is from one of configured trusted proxies.
 By